S.Africa's Transnet says train carrying coal for export derailed | Business

 - South Africa

-No injuries were reported and response teams were on their way to the site, Transnet said.
+No injuries were reported and response teams were on their way to the site, Transnet said in a statement.
+Transnet did not say how much coal the train was carrying.

+South Africa's coal exports to Europe have surged this year, following a European Union ban on imports of the fossil fuel from Russia, after its invasion of Ukraine in February.
+The country's mineral exports have, however, been hobbled by Transnet's underperformance, blamed on a shortage of locomotives, poor maintenance, copper cable theft and vandalism of infrastructure.
+Transnet says rampant cable theft increases the risk of derailments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)